John Lavis: Career

 Lavis was hired as a professor at McMaster University in September 1997.
 That same year, he performed consulting work for the World Bank and the Conference Board of Canada.
 In 1998 and 1999, he worked with the Department of Canadian Heritage on the subject of social cohesion and health.

-He was given the status of Assistant Professor at the University of Toronto from January 1999 to June 2001.
-He was Principal Investigator for the Health Evidence Applications and Linkage Network (HEALNet) under the National Centres of Excellence from 1999 to 2002.
+He was given the status of assistant professor at the University of Toronto from January 1999 to June 2001.
+He was principal investigator for the Health Evidence Applications and Linkage Network (HEALNet) under the National Centres of Excellence from 1999 to 2002.
 This work with HEALNet was featured at the Fourth International Conference on the Scientific Basis of Health Services in Sydney, Australia in September 2001.
 He assisted the Milbank Memorial Fund in setting up their population health website in 2000 and 2001.

-From 2001-2006, Lavis was a Tier 2 Canada Research Chair in Knowledge Transfer and Uptake, and Tier 2 Canada Research Chair in Knowledge Transfer and Exchange from 2006-2011.
-Lavis co-developed the Evidence-Informed Policy Network (EVIPNet) alongside the World Health Organization in the mid-2000s, and he remains co-chair of the Global Steering Group.
+From 2001 to 2006, Lavis was a Tier 2 Canada Research Chair in Knowledge Transfer and Uptake, and Tier 2 Canada Research Chair in Knowledge Transfer and Exchange from 2006 to 2011.
+Lavis co-developed the Evidence-Informed Policy Network (EVIPNet) alongside the World Health Organization in the mid-2000s, and he remains co-chair of the global steering group.
 He founded the McMaster Health Forum in April 2009.
 He was made co-director of the WHO Collaborating Centre for Evidence-Informed Policy in December 2010.
-From 2012-2017, Lavis was an Adjunct Professor of Global Health at Harvard T.H.
+From 2012 to 2017, Lavis was an adjunct professor of global health at Harvard T.H.
 Chan School of Public Health.

 Lavis was awarded the Tier 1 Canada Research Chair in Evidence-Informed Health Systems in January 2015.
-He became a Visiting Adjunct Professor at the University of Johannesburg in April 2018, and was promoted to Director of the WHO Collaborating Centre for Evidence-Informed Policy in December 2018.
+He became a visiting adjunct professor at the University of Johannesburg in April 2018, and was promoted to director of the WHO Collaborating Centre for Evidence-Informed Policy in December 2018.
 In July 2019, he began co-leading the Rapid-Improvement Support and Exchange (RISE) program.

 COVID-19 pandemic

-Lavis participated as a member of the Ontario COVID-19 Science Advisory Table from 2020-2022, where he was responsible for contributing to guidance for provincial decision-making during the COVID-19 pandemic in Ontario.
+Lavis participated as a member of the Ontario COVID-19 Science Advisory Table from 2020 to 2022, where he was responsible for contributing to guidance for provincial decision-making during the COVID-19 pandemic in Ontario.

 He is co-lead investigator for the COVID-19 Evidence Network to Support Decision-Making (COVID-END), through which he has gathered evidence syntheses related to protocols for treatment and management of COVID-19 since April 2020.
 In this role, he also co-led the Global Commission on Evidence to Address Societal Challenges, which published the Evidence Commission report in January 2022.

 Lavis participated as a speaker at the March 2022 Centre of Excellence for Development Impact and Learning (CEDIL) conference.